 Locals can wait months, or even years, for Burton Cliff to ‘fall’ and when she does, her rich ammonite beds from the top layers of Inferior Oolite can yield superb fossil finds.
 If you’re lucky enough to be nearby, there’ll be plenty to bring home.
 Cliff falls do occur, albeit every few years or so and fossils can then be collected from the rocks on the foreshore.
 It’s the Inferior Oolite that contains the rich harvest, which invariably is waiting for the locals!
 As well as ammonites, some exquisitely preserved in calcite, many other fossils can be found, including echinoids, shark fins, bivalves and brachiopods.

-♦ From here, we recommend walking along the top of the cliffs and then dropping down the opposite side, or from Hive Beach, walking westwards along the beach at low tide, as this is where the fossils are found.
-Few fossils are found at the eastern end, as there is no Inferior Oolite present and rocks are predominately Bridport Sands.
+♦ From here, we recommend either walking along the top of the cliffs and then dropping down the opposite side, or from Hive Beach, walking westwards along the beach at low tide, as this is where the fossils are found.
+Few fossils are found at the eastern end of Burton Cliff, as there is no Inferior Oolite present and rocks are predominately Bridport Sands.

 ♦ Ref: 50.69608°N, 2.72253°W

-FIND FREQUENCY: ♦♦♦♦♦ – If you are prepared to take heavy lump hammers and split blocks, or if you are lucky enough to arrive shortly after a fresh fall, there is plenty to be found.
+FIND FREQUENCY: ♦♦ to ♦♦♦♦♦ – If you are prepared to take heavy lump hammers and split blocks, or if you are lucky enough to arrive shortly after a fresh fall, there is plenty to be found.
 Finds include superb ammonites, belemnites, shells and echinoids.
 Without fresh falls though, finds can be limited.

-CHILDREN: ♦♦♦ – Burton Bradstock is not suitable for families, as the cliffs can be dangerous and people have been killed here by cliff falls.
+CHILDREN: ♦♦ – Burton Bradstock is not suitable for families, as Burton Cliff can be dangerous and people have been killed here by cliff falls.

 ACCESS: ♦♦♦ – Access to the beach at Burton Bradstock is quite easy, with a car park nearby.
 However, you do have to walk to the western end, which can be very difficult on return, if you have a bag crammed full of fossils.